crocuspaperi/crocuspaperi/content/item/wedding_17.fi.md

 +++
 category = "wedding"
 date = "2016-02-21T17:53:11+02:00"
-title = "save the date card with hand painted flowers"
+title = "invitation & save the date for a photoshoot, photo by Marissa Tammisalo"

 +++